d3fc/d3fc/components/series/README.md

 	.call(candlestick);
 ```

 The datum function is passed the data for the series.
-The data is an array of objects consistant with the output of the [dataGenerator component](../utilities/#slutilitiesdatagenerator).
+The data is an array of objects consistent with the output of the [dataGenerator component](../utilities/#slutilitiesdatagenerator).

 ```javascript
 plotArea.append('g')